winnwy/50projects50days/README.md

-# 50projects50days
+# 50 Projects 50 Days

-A collection of 50 web development projects using HTML, CSS, and JavaScript.
+A collection of 50 days of web development projects using HTML, CSS, and JavaScript.

 ## Projects